 \section{Methods for Shannon entropy certification}

-The standard \cite{colbeck2011quantumrelativisticprotocolssecure, pironio_random_2010, Colbeck_2011, Mironowicz_2013} approach to the Bell certification is based on independent optimization of the outcomes: for a given Bell inequality, we determine its value and then maximize the probabilities of individual outcomes.
+The standard (e.g. \cite{colbeck2011quantumrelativisticprotocolssecure, pironio_random_2010, Colbeck_2011, Mironowicz_2013}) approach to the Bell certification is based on independent optimization of the outcomes: for a given Bell inequality, we determine its value and then maximize the probabilities of individual outcomes.
 However, when every outcome is maximized independently, we omit the natural constraints that result from the probability properties -- all outcomes cannot be maximized at the same time, and maximization of one outcome will affect the value of the remaining.

 This fact does not interfere with the certification on the value of min-entropy, as in that situation, we only utilize the highest probability.
 However, for the certification on the value of Shannon entropy, even if a single probability is high, the result is influenced by the total probability distribution.
-The result the maximizes min-entropy might likely not be the one that maximizes the value of Shannon entropy.
+The quantum behavior that maximizes min-entropy might likely not be the one that maximizes the value of Shannon entropy.

 Thus, a need for a different method arises.
 A solution based on NPA can be used to establish the bounds on probabilities allowed by quantum mechanics.
 These bounds can be used as constraints on the probability distribution.
 Essentially, we can use NPA to lower and upper bound any linear probability equation, and these results can be used as constraints on the non-linear optimization of the Shannon entropy.